We recently talked about the best WordPress blogging tools 2016. One important entry on the list: Google Search Console (or GSC for short).

 Security Issues

 Google takes security very seriously.
-Should the search engine suspect your site has been hacked or likely to get hacked in the future, it will display warning messages here.
+Should the search engine suspect your site has been hacked or is likely to get hacked in the future, it will display warning messages here.

 Naturally, the best idea is to take care of anything that pops up in this section.
 If your WordPress site did get hacked, we have a comprehensive tutorial on how to get back on your feet.